-Students are given opportunities to learn using technology in their classrooms and our modern Makerspace area and flexible learning spaces.
+Students are given opportunities to learn using technology in their classrooms and our Learning Commons and flexible learning spaces.
 Students can create learning experiences and improve their understanding using STEAM learning (Science, Technology, Engineering, Arts and Math).

 We have state-of-the-art LOFT board technology in every classroom, allowing interactive learning opportunities.